 Suddenly noticing that your once bright smile is now tinted with unwelcome hues can be quite alarming.
-As a board-certified dentist based in Chesterfield, Michigan, with over 16 years of experience, I’ve seen numerous cases of this.
+As a board-certified dentist based in New Baltimore, Michigan, with over 16 years of experience, I’ve seen numerous cases of this.

 Sudden discoloration of teeth is a change in color that can range from yellow to dark brown or even black.
 It’s a concern for many people, and rightfully so – our smiles are often one of the first things people notice about us.
 This article will delve into the main types of tooth discoloration and their causes, prevention, and treatment methods.

 One of the less talked about aspects of tooth discoloration is its psychological and social impact.
 It’s not just a cosmetic issue; it can affect self-esteem, confidence, and overall quality of life.
 We all want to feel good about our smile.

 This refers to staining or darkening of the tooth enamel, which is the outermost layer of the tooth.
 Extrinsic discoloration is typically caused by:

 For instance, the tannins in coffee can lead to yellow stains, while tobacco use often results in brown or black stains.
 Poor oral hygiene allows for the buildup of plaque, which, over time, can darken the teeth.

 Unlike extrinsic discoloration, which affects the outer enamel, intrinsic discoloration refers to the staining or darkening of the dentin, the layer beneath the enamel.
 It’s often harder to treat because it’s deep within the tooth.
 Here are some common causes:

 For example, a tooth that has suffered trauma may turn grey or black, while certain medications can cause teeth to develop a blue or brown hue.
 Too much fluoride, especially in young children, can result in white spots or streaks on the teeth.